Find Wild Fruit

 Paul Jaboulet Aîné

-Wild fruit, leather, white pepper, dried herbs, other than fruit notes, nice acid. — 2 months ago
+Wild fruit, leather, white pepper, dried herbs, other than fruit notes, nice acid. — a year ago

 Douglas liked this